Blackjack (1978 film)

 Blackjack is a 1978 American crime drama film written and directed by John Evans and starring Tony Burton, William Smith, and Damu King, and John Alderman.

 Premise

-Roy, the leader of a group of criminals, is released from prison and launches a big plan to rob the mafia controlled casinos in Las Vegas.
-Andy Mayfield (William Smith), a casino boss, tries to stop them.
+Roy, the leader of a group of criminals, is released from prison and launches a big plan to rob the Mafia-controlled casinos in Las Vegas.
+Andy Mayfield, a casino boss, tries to stop them.